scottpetrovic/ModelMotionizer/README.md

     npm install
     node run dev

+## Creating a production build for the web
+We mostly just have typescript for this project, which web browsers cannot just read, so we need to do a build step to get everything ready for deploying.
+This project uses Vite for the web server and builder.
+See the vite.config.js for more info.
+This command will create a "dist" folder with all the files to serve to the web:

+    npm run build

 ## Vision/TODO
 These are some ideas and directions I would like to go with this for the future: